apple/swift-migration-guide/Guide.docc/DataRaceSafety.md

 Regardless of how a protocol is defined and conformance added, you cannot alter other mechanisms of static isolation.
-If a type is globally-isolated, either explicitly or via inheritance from a superclass, a protocol conformance cannot be used to change it.
+If a type is globally-isolated, either explicitly or via inference from a superclass, a protocol conformance cannot be used to change it.

 > Note: For more information, see the [Protocols][] section of